TrueFiEng/Waffle/docs/source/matchers.rst

     .to.emit(contract, 'One')
     .to.emit(contract, 'Two');

-This feature will be available in Waffle version 4.
+This feature is available in Waffle version 4.

 Testing the argument names in the event: